andygout/ner-commodities/README.md

 - Run each of the cells in order from top to bottom, which will create the following files in the `data` directory:
   - `validation_data.json` (used by spaCy v2)
   - `validation_data.spacy` (used by spaCy v3)

+## Creating test dataset
+- Click the `create-test-data.ipynb` file to open this kernel on [http://localhost:8888/notebooks/create-test-data.ipynb](http://localhost:8888/notebooks/create-test-data.ipynb)
+- Run each of the cells in order from top to bottom, which will create the following file in the `data` directory:
+  - `test_data.json`: body text segments that have not been used to train/validate the NER model that can be used to test the NER model

 ## Creating a spaCy NER model